survivejs/react-book/manuscript/07_implementing_dnd.md

 }
 ```

 Besides the initial debug log, we should see way more logs as we drag a `Note` around.
 Note that both decorators give us access to the `Note` props.
-In this case we are using `monitor.getItem()` to access them at `noteTarget`.
+In this case, we are using `monitor.getItem()` to access them at `noteTarget`.

 ## Developing `onMove` API for `Notes`

-Now that we can move notes around, we still need to define logic.
+Now, that we can move notes around, we still need to define logic.
 The following steps are needed:

 * Capture `Note` id on `beginDrag`.
 * Capture target `Note` id on `hover`.